jjpsos/klirr-jing/crates/cli/README.md

 # Description<a href="#description" id="description"/>[ ^](#thetoc)

 -   **A**esthetic – **Produces polished, professional invoices**.
-Klirr uses Typst templates to generate a beautiful invoice PDF for your services and expenses, so the final result looks as good as a hand-crafted invoice, with consistent styling and formatting.
+Klirr uses [Typst][typst] templates to generate a beautiful invoice PDF for your services and expenses.
--   **M**ultiple layouts & languages – **Localized and dynamic with support for multiple layouts**.
-Klirr dynamically loads invoice labels in different languages via i18n, and currently supports English and Swedish (adding more languages is trivial).
+-   **M**ultiple Config – **Localized, multiple Layouts, Invoice Granularity and Cadence**.
+Klirr dynamically loads invoice labels in different languages (currently supports English and Swedish, adding more languages is trivial).
 This means your invoices can easily be generated in the language that suits you or your client.
 The invoice format is powered by Typst, and while Klirr comes with one elegant layout by default, the code is prepared to very easily support additional layouts.
-You can extend or customize the template system to suit different styling needs, ensuring the solution can grow with your business.
+Klirr supports multiple `granularities` invoicing with fixed rate per hour, day, fortnight or month, and supports multiple `cadence` invoicing bi-weekly or monthy.
--   **A**utomatic – **Automatically accounts for dates and work days**.
-Klirr uses your system’s calendar to determine the target month’s working days and sets the invoice date to the last day of the month, with the due date calculated based on your specified payment terms.
-It even allows you to mark any days you were off work, subtracting those from the billable days – all handled automatically so that your invoice reflects the correct time worked.
+-   **A**utomatic – **Automatically calculates number of worked days/hours**.
+Klirr uses your system’s calendar to determine the target `period's` (month/fortnight) working days or hours and sets the invoice date to the last day of the `period`, with the due date calculated based on your specified payment terms.
+Klirr also supports input of a certain number of days/hours _off_, subtracting those from the billable quantity – all handled automatically so that your invoice reflects the correct time worked.
--   **Z**ero-Maintenance – **One-time configuration** via an interactive Terminal UI captures all company, client, and project info.
-After this initial setup, no manual editing is required, and no coding or format knowledge (Rust/Typst/[RON][ron]) is needed
+-   **Z**ero-Maintenance – **One-time configuration** via an interactive Terminal UI captures all company, client, project info etc. After this initial setup, no manual editing is required, and no coding or format knowledge (Rust/Typst/[RON (the data format your information is recorded in)][ron]) is needed
--   **I**nter-month Idempotent – **Inter-month idempotence** ensures consistent invoice numbering.
-No matter how many times you build an invoice in a given month, it will reuse the same invoice number.
-When a new month begins, Klirr automatically increments to the next number.
+-   **I**nter-period Idempotent – **Inter-period idempotence** ensures consistent invoice numbering.
+No matter how many times you build an invoice in a given `period` (month/fortnight), it will reuse the same invoice number.
+When a new `period` begins, Klirr automatically increments to the next number.
 This guarantees a stable, chronological sequence of invoices without duplicates or gaps.
--   **N**imble - **Quickly and effortlessly generates invoices in no-time**
+-   **N**imble - **Quickly and effortlessly generates invoices in no-time**, generating a invoice for services takes less than `10 ms`<sup>[1](#footnote1)</sup>
--   **G**ratis – **Free and open source forever**.
+-   **G**ratis – **Free and open source forever**, Klirr is free and open software licensed under [MIT][license] and installable with `brew install`, `cargo install` or buildable from source.

-If that was not enough, klirr also supports generation of expense invoices which automatically fetched currency exchange rates and translates them into your currency at the date of transaction for all your purchases (see below).
+If that was not enough, klirr also supports generation of expense invoices which automatically fetched currency exchange rates and translates them into your currency at the date of transaction for all your purchases (see [#expenses] below).

-Klirr also supports automatic emailing of the invoices (see below).
+Klirr also supports automatic emailing of the invoices (see [#email] below).

 # Installation<a href="#installation" id="installation"/>[ ^](#thetoc)